Lucas1500/Parcel_population/README.md

 ***
 ### Result

 * In our case the best predictive model is a linear regression model with all covariates and interaction between bedrooms and tax value.
 The weighted mean square error of the model on unseen ACS training data is 1.178; on ACV validation data is 1.18; and the accuracy of prediction on Assessor data is 1.17%.
+Unfortunately, the final aggregated predictions across King county seems to be off from the real data (1.4 million vs. 2.25 million).

 <img src="/image/res_model.jpg" alt="drawing" width="600"/>